tcheukueppoo/maat/docs/class.md

 dynamice programming approach which turns out to be viable and efficient.
 This also looks similar to the c3-linearization algorithm.

-So for the above relationship diagram, we have:
+For the above relationship diagram, we have:

 ```
 Traverse(R6) =                                                   [R6]